-“I like that serendipitous thing when you come for one event, but then you have the schedule in hand and can catch another event where an author is discussing something totally new you,” she said.
+“I like that serendipitous thing when you come for one event, but then you have the schedule in hand and can catch another event where an author is discussing something totally new to you,” she said.

 Kamps, a freelance writer, said she believes the festival is a community connector that positively contributes to the quality of life for local residents.